- June 7, 2022

 - SunTrust Investment Services

 - Truist Investment Services

 Prior to selling any securities product to customers, brokerage firms have a regulatory obligation to conduct thorough due diligence to ensure that both the offering is appropriate for investors and the individuals involved in the offering are, among other things, law abiding citizens.
 Here, inadequate due diligence was conducted of this offshore investment and Greg Lindberg’s involvement in same.
 Instead, brokerage firms focused on the high commissions that could be earned by selling these products and sold them to retail customers as safe, income producing investment vehicles.

 WE HELP INVESTORS RECOVER INVESTMENT LOSSES

-The Wolper Law Firm represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
-Matt Wolper, the Managing Principal of the Wolper Law Firm, is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
+The Wolper Law Firm, P.A. represents investors nationwide in securities litigation and arbitration on a contingency fee basis.
+Matt Wolper, the Managing Principal of the Wolper Law Firm, P.A., is a trial lawyer who has handled hundreds of securities cases during his career involving a wide range of products, strategies and securities.
 Prior to representing investors, he was a partner with a national law firm, where he represented some of the largest banks and brokerage firms in the world in securities matters.
 We can be reached at (855) 453-8611 or by email at email@example.com.